krishvishal/limbo_alloc/README.md

 `limbo_alloc` is a wrapper around the bumpalo crate that provides allocation utilities without requiring lifetime annotations on your own types.
 It offers simplified Box and Vec implementations that work with a thread-local bump allocator system.

+Note: I wanted to add arena allocator support for limbo parser for increased performance.
+But adding lifetime annotations everywhere is tiersome.
+So this was the solution for that.

 ## Key Features